Sol Saves a Landlord Client

 I explained that I made a trip to the bank branch where he got the money order from.
 I spoke with 3 tellers before one remembered him coming in to get a bank draft only to return about 15 minutes later to cash in the same bank draft.
 She gave me a copy of the cancelled draft and the branch manager agreed to write me a letter explaining what had occurred.

 He had a look of surprise in his face and asked what I wanted.
-To my surprise, he had the $3,000 in his pocket which ended up in my pocket.
+To my surprise, he had more than $2,800 in his pocket which ended up in my pocket.
 He also agreed to move out by Friday.
 All this and the hearing hadn’t even begun.
 I advised the hearing clerk that the matter was settled.

 Let’s talk about your real estate goals